 major surgery, cerebrovascular disease, recent gastrointestinal or

-genitourinary bleeding, recent trauma, hypertension, high likelihood of left
+genitourinary bleeding, recent trauma, hypertension, acute pericarditis, subacute

 thrombophlebitis or occluded AV cannula at seriously infected site, advanced